MattKevan/kevan.tv/_posts/2016-10-10-how-to-use-tree-testing-to-validate-your-information-architecture.md

 - Usability testing
 - UX tools
 - Information architecture
-lead: Developing a site structure is one of the most difficult and important parts of creating information architecture.
+description: Developing a site structure is one of the most difficult and important parts of creating information architecture.
 And the larger the site, the harder it gets.
 thumbnail: ''
 banner: ''